crixo/woa-electron-vite-app/README.md

 ```
 npm run build:mac
 ```

+- Create a final commit asociated to the build just executed.
+The build increased the version into the package json.

 - Create git Tag create an annotated (recommended for releases because it includes metadata).
 As convention matching the Build just created as per in package.json.version
 ```